MicrosoftDocs/Console-Docs/docs/definitions.md

 ## TTY/PTY

-On non-Windows platforms, the TTY and PTY devices represent respectively either a true physical device or a software-created pseudo-device that represent the same as a Windows console session: a channel where communication between a command-line client application and a server host interactivity application or physical keyboard/display device can exchange text-based information.
+On non-Windows platforms, the TTY and PTY devices represent respectively either a true physical device or a software-created pseudo-device that are the same concept as a Windows console session: a channel where communication between a command-line client application and a server host interactivity application or physical keyboard/display device can exchange text-based information.

 ## Clients and Servers